 Thank you for your interest in Binghamton University's accelerated/4+1 degree programs.
 We look forward to receiving your application.

 Use these application instructions if you are a current Binghamton University undergraduate student applying to an accelerated/4+1 degree program.
+Noting that there are two unique parts to the application process.

 Declare your intent to apply.